MicrosoftDocs/IntuneDocs.cs-cz/intune/configuration/device-profiles.md

 Tato funkce podporuje:

-- Windows 10 1809 a novější v podporovaném firmwaru.
+- Windows 10 a novější

 ## <a name="certificates"></a>Certifikáty